Draft (water)

 A draft is the use of suction to move a liquid such as water from a vessel or body of water below the intake of a suction pump.
 A rural fire department or farmer might draft water from a pond as the first step in moving the water elsewhere.
-A suction pump creates a partial vacuum (a "draft") and the atmospheric pressure on the water's surface forces the water into the pump, usually via a rigid pipe (sometimes called a dry hydrant) or a semi-rigid hard suction hose.
+A suction pump creates a partial vacuum (a "draft") and the atmospheric pressure on the water's surface forces the water into the pump, usually via a rigid pipe (sometimes called a dry hydrant) or a semi-rigid suction hose.

-Standard atmospheric pressure is 101 kPa (14.7 lbf/in²) and that can only raise water to a theoretical maximum of 10.3 m.
+Standard atmospheric pressure is 101 kPa (14.7 lbf/in2) and that can only raise water to a theoretical maximum of 10.3 m.
 Depending on application, fire department pumps lift water 6 to 10 m.